mktintelligencenet/conversions-tracking/raw-html.md

-# How to use Hubzity tracking with stages
+# How to use MktIntelligence tracking with stages

-Hubzity provides tracking code that can report to the campaign post-click events.
+MktIntelligence provides tracking code that can report to the campaign post-click events.
 These events can represent different stages of a sales funnel, different event on a page and so on.
 Notice for these examples you need to include the JQuery:
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js" type="text/javascript"></script>